 Remove roll from mat.
 With a serrated knife, cut the roll in half.
 Then double up the two halves.
 Wipe knife…you may even want to wet the knife for the second cut…repeat for the third cut until you have eight equal pieces (or close to it).

-Plate each piece.
+The final step in our Sushi 101 class is plating.
 Top each with a jalapeño slice, a drizzle of the Sriracha mayo, and another sprinkling of sesame seeds.
 Serve with wasabi paste and your favorite soy sauce.
 ENJOY!!!
+Hope you enjoyed this Sushi 101 class!

 This sushi roll was so fun to create…and eat…I’m thinking I may top off my next batch with a touch of caviar!